ADEA eLearn

 Disclaimer

-The purpose of this presentation is to educate and to inform.
-This is not a substitute for professional care and is not intended for use for the diagnosis or treatment of individual conditions.
-Guests on this presentation express their own experience, opinions and conclusions.
-Guest statements do not express the viewpoint of ADEA.
-The mention of any product, service, organization, activity or therapy should not be construed as an ADEA endorsement.
+The purpose of this program is to educate and inform.
+Information provided in this program is not a substitute for professional care and is not intended for use in the diagnosis or treatment of individual conditions.
+Guests at this presentation express their own experience, opinions and conclusions, which do not necessarily reflect those of their employer or any organization or group with whom they may be affiliated.
+Expressed viewpoints and opinions by speaker(s), presenter(s), guest(s) and/or facilitator(s) are also not those of the American Dental Education Association (ADEA), ADEA staff or the ADEA Board of Directors.
+The mention of any product, service, organization, activity or therapy should not be construed as an endorsement by ADEA.

 CE Information

-The American Dental Education Association designates this activity for 1.00 continuing education credit.
+ADEA designates this activity for 1.0 continuing education credits.

 All speakers agree that neither they nor members of their immediate family have any financial relationships with commercial entities that may be relevant to their presentation.